South Sudan Opposition Alliance: First split

 Four of these breakaway groups later renamed themselves the South Sudan National Democratic Alliance.
 Dario's PDM expressed disagreements with the others over their vision for a future government and went its own way.

-SSNDA and SSOMA
+SSNDA and SSOMA/NSSSOG

 The SSNDA, led by Cirilo and dominated by his NAS, was reported to be the largest rebel group outside of Machar's SPLM-IO in early 2019.
 On August 30, it merged with the Real Sudan People's Liberation Movement (formed by Amum after he quit the SPLM-FD) and Malong's SSUF/A to form the South Sudan Opposition Movements Alliance.
-This group entered into negotiations with the government, facilitated by the Community of Sant'Egidio, and signed a peace deal on January 14, 2020.
+This group entered into negotiations with the government, facilitated by the Community of Sant'Egidio, and signed an agreement on January 14, 2020.
+Despite this, fighting continued, and in October of that year SSOMA split into the SSNDA on one side and the R-SPLM and SSUF on the other during continued peace talks with the government; both groups continued to use the SSOMA name.
+By July 2022 they had reconciled and adopted the name Non-Signatory South Sudanese Oppositions Group, with Amum as leader.

 Second split, reunion, and third split

 On November 30, 2018, the SSOA held leadership elections.
 Peter Gadet of the SSUM/A won.
 Incumbent leader Changson dismissed the elections, saying that Gadet was unfit to lead because he had been "indicted by the international community", referring to a 2014 European Union sanction against Gadet after the 2014 Bentiu massacre.
 Lam Akol of the NDM sided with Gadet and later accused the South Sudanese government of provoking a split to weaken the remaining opposition.
 Another member of the NDM accused Changson of buying support from the other party leaders with money sent from the Intergovernmental Authority on Development that was meant to be shared equally among the parties.
 Media reported that the dispute may revolve around who will secure the vice presidential position allotted to the SSOA in the peace deal; Changson denied these rumors.

 The SSOA groups that supported Changson's leadership included: